 The following table shows a selection of published unlimited Aussie Broadband NBN plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

-The following table shows a selection of published unlimited Kogan NBN plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest.
+The following table shows a selection of published Telstra NBN 250 and NBN 1000 plans on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 How can I make my NBN faster?

 If you’re frequently disappointed with your NBN speed, it’s time to look into your connection type and plan.
 There are some things you can do to improve your download and upload speeds:

 - Disconnect your unused devices from the WiFi

 - Upgrade your NBN plan to a faster speed tier

 - Upgrade your modem or buy a WiFi extender